Face coverings guidance

 Where are face coverings mandatory?

 Measures can be taken if people do not comply with this law.
 Transport operators can deny service or direct someone to wear a face covering.
-Shops and supermarkets will be expected to encourage compliance with the law (as they would do more generally) and can refuse entry.
+Staff in shops and supermarkets will be expected to encourage compliance with the law (as they would do more generally) and can refuse entry.
 In both cases, if necessary, the police have the powers to enforce these measures, including through issuing a fine of £100.

 The government also strongly encourages people to wear a face covering in other enclosed public spaces where social distancing may be difficult and where they come into contact with people they do not normally meet.